phanuphatsrisukhawasu/star-galaxy-image-classification/README.md

 In this project, I investigate the performance of different CNN architectures in identifying the source type.
 First, I would like to extend my sincere gratitude to the author of the dataset utilized in this project, Divyansh Agrawal (the dataset is available on Kaggle [here](www.kaggle.com/datasets/divyansh22/dummy-astronomy-data)).
 I used this dataset for all experiments.

-In brief, I train different architectures: DenseNet121, EfficientNetV2B0, and MobileNetV3Small by fine-tuning their layers from the pre-trained weights on the ImageNet dataset.
+In brief, I train different architectures: `DenseNet121`, `EfficientNetV2B0`, and `MobileNetV3Small` by fine-tuning their layers from the pre-trained weights on the ImageNet dataset.
 The ensemble CNN predicts by averaging the output of all models, resulting in voted prediction.

 <h2>
   📊 Summarized Results
 </h2>

 I evaluated the performance of each model based on the classification accuracy, precision, recall, F1 Score, and AUC Score.
-We presented the full results in the notebook.
+I presented the full results in the notebook.
 At a glance, the performance of our ensembled CNNs shows a higher AUC and precision than any others.

 <image src="https://github.com/phanuphatsrisukhawasu/star-galaxy-image-classification/blob/main/roc-curve.png?raw=true" alt_text="ROC Curve">